Who Made My Clothes? Why Transparency Matters in Fashion

 - How are they made?

-And those questions matter.
-Because if brands can’t – or won’t – tell you where your clothes come from, there’s probably something they don’t want you to see.
+Those questions matter because if brands can’t (or worse, won’t) tell you where your clothes come from, there’s probably something they don’t want you to see.

-We get it.
-The economy is no joke right now, and we understand the appeal of cheap finds and fast fashion.
-It’s easy to tap through your favorite influencer’s LTK or Amazon storefront and add to cart.
+In this uncertain economy, we understand the appeal of cheap finds and fast fashion.
+We often fall under the spells of our favorite influencers, tapping through to a cute Amazon find or Shein haul.
 But here’s the thing: someone made that $10 top, and they deserve to be treated fairly.

 Most garment workers (especially women in developing countries) are underpaid, overworked, and often working in dangerous conditions.
 The production processes and materials lead to unimaginable waste, pollution, and synthetic fibers that aren’t good for consumers or the environment.